MSchabel/developers-community/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 - **Thank You Message**: Enable this to send a Thank You message before the survey conversation is closed.
 Then enter the message to send.
 - **Session Expired Message**: Enable this to send a Session Expired message when the user enters text after the session has timed out.
 Then enter the message to send.
 (For information on the Session Length setting, a related setting that's displayed for all bots, see [here](conversation-builder-bots-bot-basics.html#configure-bot-settings).)

 ### Deploying the survey bot

-Some brands are existing Bot Studio users who manage surveys in Bot Studio.
-Others are just getting started with surveys and starting out in Conversation Builder.
-Deployment works differently depending on which group you fall into:

-* If you're getting started with surveys in Conversation Builder, you don't manually deploy a survey bot.
+You don't manually deploy a survey bot.
 When LivePerson enables this feature for your brand, this deploys the underlying agent connector that's shared by all survey bots.
 Therefore, **as soon as you create a survey bot and assign it a skill, the bot is active and can receive conversations.** Typically, brands don't develop in their Production environments, but if you do, for this reason, it's recommended that you assign to the survey bot a "test" skill that isn't used in a production campaign and use that to validate the bot before assigning it a production skill.

-* If you're an existing Bot Studio user who plans to move from Bot Studio to Conversation Builder for survey bot management, see *Migrating from Bot Studio to Conversation Builder* farther below on this page.
-This discusses the recommended workflow.
-When you make the switch, the underlying agent connector that's shared by all survey bots is deployed.

 ### Triggering the survey bot